CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/mechanisms/swerve/swerve-overview.rst

 Swerve Overview
 ===============

-.. important:: Swerve functionality is only available for FRC users and is limited to Java at this time.
+.. important:: Swerve functionality is only available for FRC users.

 Phoenix 6 incorporates a high performance swerve API.
 This API simplifies the boilerplate necessary for swerve and maximizes performance.